Self sabotage can have a drastic effect on running performance. Remember, focus on what you can control and disregard the what you cannot.

-I hope these will hope you combat roadblocks that may have been in your way in the past and help you run your very best in 2013.
+I hope these will help you combat roadblocks that may have been in your way in the past and help you run your very best in 2013 and beyond.

-Remember, a tough goal should be hard but also a process, not soley an event.
+Remember, a tough goal should be hard but also a process, not an event.

-Soldiers who are in this military unit, unlike Soldiers in regular Army units, have no other concerns other then training within their respective sports.
+Soldiers who are in this military unit, unlike Soldiers in regular Army units, have no other concerns other than training within their respective sports.